The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Sierra Gold Potatoes

-Inventory, lb : 0
+Inventory, lb : 80.00

-This item was last sold on : 12/01/14
+This item was last sold on : 01/08/18

 Sierra Gold potatoes are botanically a part of Solanum tuberosum and a PVP or Plant Variety Protected potato type.
-The Sierra Gold is considered a russet cultivar, though it took more than a russet to give it its trademark characteristics.
-It is highly regarded for its culinary qualities and for its resistance to disease and after cooking-discoloration.
+The Sierra Gold is considered a russet cultivar, though it took crossing it with a yukon gold cultivar to give it ultimately its trademark characteristics.
+It is highly regarded for its culinary qualities as well as for its resistance to disease and after cooking-discoloration.
 The trademark and proprietary rights for Sierra Gold are held exclusively by California Oregon Seed, who consequently regulates all marketing and seed distribution of the potato as well.

 Recipes that include Sierra Gold Potatoes.
 One is easiest, three is harder.